 I suggest that you rethink the proposed 90-minute duration for the capital budgeting analysis training.
 Given the complexities of risk identification and discounted cash flow, we’ll need at least six hours to achieve the desired outcomes.
 Please contact me so we can review the objectives and strategies.

-2. Address Readers' WIIFMsMost leaders (and other professionals) fail miserably at persuasion because they only view the issue from their own narrow perspective.
+2. Address Readers' WIIFMsMost leaders (and other professionals) fail miserably at persuasion because they view the issue only from their own narrow perspective.
 To win over others, you need to answer the question, “What’s in it for me (WIIFM)?” when “me” is the reader.

 For example, if you want employees to embrace changes in the organization, this email won’t cut it because it doesn’t address their needs: